 To simplify timing and increase system performance in an FPGA design, keep all inputs and outputs registered between your application and the core.
 This means that all inputs and outputs from your application should come from, or connect to, a flip-flop.
 While registering signals might not be possible for all paths, it simplifies timing analysis and makes it easier for the Xilinx tools to place-and-route the design.

 Recognize Timing Critical Signals

 The constraints provided with the example design identifies the critical signals and timing constraints that should be applied.
-For ISE Design Suite constraints see Chapter 8, Constraining the Core, for Vivado Design Suite constraints see Chapter 5, Constraining the Core.
+For Vivado Design Suite constraints, see Chapter 5, Constraining the Core.

 Make Only Allowed Modifications